entropicalabs/openqaoa/README.md

 ```

-And finally, create the classical optimiser and minimise the objective function
+And finally, create the classical optimizer and minimize the objective function

 ```
 optimizer_dict = {'method': 'cobyla', 'maxiter': 10}